Dear Rick Moody: How Do I Accept My Illness and My Inability to Write?

 If everything is poignant in just the way your letter is poignant, if everything can tell us something beautiful and important about what it means to be alive, then there is no particular need for “high literature,” or, at least, the distinction between the high and the low is not meaningful in all cases, or even in most cases.
 Nor is the distinction between the genres terribly meaningful.
 Which means, Anonymous, that you can do whatever your body will allow you to do, however it will allow you to do it.
 You could draw three green lines on a blank pad with one of those extra-large crayons, and I would be convinced of the value of the work, actually, especially in context of your predicament.

 A lot, as you correctly suggest, is lost in chronic illness.
 And your life today is not your life before.
 These are incontrovertible facts.
 But we do not require of your writing that it be exactly as it was before—no one, not even the most able bodied writer, remains static in one approach—nor that your writing share the concerns of before, nor that its themes are the themes of before.
 On the contrary, I am most interested in the complex you of this very moment.
+And I am interested in the writing of the you of this very moment, writing to be understood as mark-making and an honest gesture in the direction of depicting or cataloguing what you feel and who you are capable of being now.

 In truth, your letter is all the things you ask me for.
 It’s very well composed, and beautiful, and poignant, and much more accepting than you say you are.
 One could make the argument that your next work should in fact be made of such letters.
 Which leaves only one last query from your letter: how to accept?